 Did you know that 70% of Amazon buyers don't scroll past the 1st page of results?

-Statistics show that on Amazon, the first 3 product listings fuel 65% of the business.
+Statistics show that on Amazon, the first 3 product listings fuel 65% of every eCommerce business.
 No wonder all Amazon sellers seek to rank on the 1st page, right?
 In order to get it right, let's see what's the story with Amazon’s search algorithm ( known as “A9”).